Abdemir-R/ActiveDirectoryLab/setup.md

 <br />
 <br />

-<h2>Setup 2 virtual machines one with windows 10 and another with server 19:</h2>
+<h2>Setup 2 virtual machines one with windows 10 and another with server 19.
+One is connected to internet the other with internal network:</h2>

 <p align="center">
 Launch the utility: <br/>